developer-zebra/developer-zebra-site/src/ehs/2-5/guide/about/index.md

 #### Android Marshmallow Notes

-* **If Location Permission is disabled** on a device running Android 6.0 Marshmallow, a blank list of available access points will be presented in the "Wireless info" screen in EHS.
-Location Permission (Settings -> Apps -> EHS -> Permissions) is enabled by default.
+* **If Location Permission is revoked** on a device running Android 6.0 Marshmallow, a blank list of available access points will be presented under "Scan Results" in the "Wireless info" screen in EHS.
+Location Permission is accessed in **Settings -> Apps -> EHS -> Permissions**, and is enabled by default.

 * **If Wi-Fi is disabled** on a Marshmallow device, the MAC address will be shown as "Unknown" in the "Wireless info" screen in EHS.

 ------

 #### Android Lollipop Notes
+_Applies to devices running Android Lollipop 5.x and higher_:

 * **[Status Bar Pull-down](../settings#disablestatusbarpulldown) behavior has changed**.
 A new feature in [UI Manager](/mx/uimgr) allows the Status Bar Pull-down (referred to there as Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
 Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later.